prashantupdate-max/Skeleton-loaders/README.md

 Skeleton Loader Pro is a modern frontend project designed to demonstrate how professional applications handle loading states.

-Instead of displaying traditional loading spinners, this project uses animated skeleton placeholders that visually represent the content before it loads.
+Instead of displaying traditional loading spinners, this project uses animated skeleton placeholders that visually represent content before it loads.

 This creates a smoother, faster, and more engaging user experience.